Types of Risk

 High body mass index (Secondary)

-Overweight and obesity occur when energy intake from food and drink consumption is greater than energy expenditure through the body’s metabolism and physical activity over a prolonged period, resulting in the accumulation of excess body fat.
+Overweight and obesity occur when energy intake from food and drink consumption is greater than energy expenditure through the body’s metabolism and physical activity over a prolonged period.
+This results in the accumulation of excess body fat.
 However, there are many complex behavioural and societal factors that combine to contribute to cause this.
 Being obese or overweight can increase the risk of developing a range of serious diseases.
 The risks rise with BMI, and so are greater for obese individuals.
-Overall, moderate obesity (Body Mass Index (BMI) 30-35 kg/m2) was found to reduce life expectancy by an average of three years, while morbid obesity (BMI 40-50 kg/ kg/m2) reduces life expectancy by 8-10 years.
-This 8-10 year loss of life is equivalent to the effects of lifelong smoking.

 Key indicator

-More data from OHID Fingertips
+More overweight data from OHID Fingertips

 Hypertension (Secondary)

 High blood pressure is an indicator of strain in the circulatory system, which can be related to behavioural factors such as diet, exercise or overweight.
 Like high fasting glucose, it shows how ill health can derive from many factors, and whilst genetics cannot (normally) be changed, there is often more than one way of reducing risk.
-High blood pressure can also be treated medically as a way of averting more serious circulatory illness.
-Somerset has tended to show higher rates than the England average, and the rates have been rising.
-This reflects the relatively elderly population of the county, and may also indicate an effective programme of identifying hypertension in patients.

 Key indicator: Hypertension QOF Prevalence (all ages)